-We’ve always felt this is important in carrying out our day-to-day activities, and the General Data Protection Regulation (GDPR) means that from May 2018 we give you more ways to control what we know about you.
+We’ve always felt this is important in carrying out our day-to-day activities, and the General Data Protection Regulation (GDPR) means that since May 2018 we have given you more ways to control what we know about you.

 This Privacy Statement explains our approach to your data rights and protection and we hope the following sections answer any questions you have about how we store and handle your personal information, but if not please do get in touch with us.

 It’s important that you know who “we” are.
 “Oxford Study Courses”, “OSC” and “OSC Publishing” are business names of Oxford Study Courses Ltd, a company registered in England (no. 5206618) and based in Oxford, UK.
 We have subsidiary companies in the USA (Oxford Study Courses Inc) and Australia (Oxford Study Courses (Australia) Pty Ltd).

 Where we refer to the ‘OSC website’, it means any one of OSC’s sites.
 We host sites at osc ib.com, smartbacc.com and ibready.today.

 More information about OSC can be found at https://osc-ib.com/about.

 For all questions, comments and requests regarding this Privacy Statement you are welcome to contact us: